CoEDL/nocfl-js/documentation/why-not-ocfl.md

 -   file1.wav --> the current version
 -   file1.v${DATE as ISO String}.wav --> version until that point in time

-## What's good about this implementation?
+## If you read nothing else

 1. It's simpler than OCFL.
+2. It can be overlay existing filesystem structures without change.
-2. It's an evolution of a system that has been battle tested for almost 20 years.
+3. It's an evolution of a system that has been battle tested for almost 20 years.
-3. No additional services are required to make sense of the data - a file browser is all that is required.
+4. No additional services are required to make sense of the data - a file browser is all that is required.
-4. The simplicity of the design means it can be easily managed via a file browser.
+5. The simplicity of the design means it can be easily managed via a file browser.

-5. Extracting data from the filesystem doesn't require custom tools that understand OCFL - a file browser is all that is required.
+6. Extracting data from the filesystem doesn't require custom tools that understand OCFL - a file browser is all that is required.
-6. It supports per file versioning.
+7. It supports per file versioning.
-7. It automatically manages metadata (RO Crate Metadata) and file checksums - both required for good practice.
+8. It automatically manages metadata (RO Crate Metadata) and file checksums - both required for good practice.